-The purpose of this test is to assess the charging rate of the alternator in relation to the electrical load on the battery.
-Any charge taken from the battery must be replaced by the alternator.
-The output of the alternator is regulated and must neither under- or over-charge the battery.
+The purpose of this test is to assess the charging rate of the alternator in relation to the electrical load on the battery for a 24V system.

 Note: If the current (Channel B) is reading a negative value, check that the arrow located on the inside of the jaw on the current clamp is facing the direction of alternator current flow.

 In the waveform below, Channel A indicates a stable battery voltage with no spikes or ripples.
 Channel B indicates the current flowing into the system with even peaks.

 Note: The periodic spikes evident can be attributed to induced spikes from the injection circuit and are of no concern.